 Understand the safety standards and procedures pertinent to robotic welding operations for government use.

-The Evo Max 4T is a professional-grade drone designed for advanced aerial operations, inspections, and data collection for government and other public sector applications.
+The Evo Max 4T is a professional-grade drone designed for advanced aerial operations, inspections, and data collection.

-This instructor-led, live training (online or onsite) is aimed at beginner-level to intermediate-level operators who wish to safely and effectively use the Evo Max 4T for professional applications and prepare for official certification.
+This instructor-led, live training (online or onsite) is aimed at beginner-level to intermediate-level operators who wish to safely and effectively use the Evo Max 4T for government applications and prepare for official certification.

 By the end of this training, participants will be able to:

-Apply operational safety procedures in aerial activities for government use.
+- Apply operational safety procedures in aerial activities.

-Comply with current AAC and local drone regulations.
+- Comply with current aviation and local drone regulations.

-Implement best practices for efficient and safe drone operations for government agencies.
+- Implement best practices for efficient and safe drone operations.

 **Format of the Course**